FAQ

 Are weekend / evening appointments available?

 Yes.
-Mr Ritchie has evening clinics on Mondays, Tuesdays and Wednesdays.
-He also runs a regular clinic on Saturday mornings.
+Mr Ritchie has evening clinics on Wednesdays at the Nuffield or Tuesdays and Thursdays at KIMS.
+He also runs regular clinics at the Nuffield Tunbridge Wells and Spire Gatwick Park on Saturday mornings.

 Do I need a GP referral?